-We are making our way to the Florida Keys where we reserved a year ago for March.
+We are making our way to the Florida Keys for a March stay that we reserved a year ago.

 It hasn’t taken long to get acclimated to our regular travel schedule again.
 There were a couple of quick stops in Deming, New Mexico and Fort Stockton, Texas – just passing through.
 We slowed the pace down for the next couple of stops in Texas and Louisiana.